 Although WRC-15 did not specifically address the case of frequency assignments to NGSO satellite systems with multiple planes in bands not subject to coordination under Section II of RR Article 9, it appears important to consider the same level of flexibility for submission of Advance Publication Information (API).

 To remedy the situation and to improve the ability of affected administrations to understand the nature of the NGSO systems under consideration, it is proposed to add two new Appendix 4 data elements to determine the relationship between the various orbital planes listed in the API or CR/C, as appropriate.
-The attached proposal is consistent with the only method in the draft CPM Report on WRC-19 agenda item 7, issue I.
+The attached proposal draws upon the only method in the draft CPM Report on WRC-19 agenda item 7, issue I, taking into account some minor corrections and the need to align the text with elements of Decision 482 (Modified 2018) that concern coordination requests of a non-geostationary satellite network where the notifying administration has indicated that the different sub-sets of orbital characteristics would be mutually exclusive.

 MOD USA/7(I)/1